Ard3ny/ard3ny.github.io/_posts/2023-01-09-Setup-RaspberyPi-without-monitor.md

 ![img-description](/assets/img/posts/2023-01-09-Setup-RaspberyPi-without-monitor.md/dasda.png)

-And now just leave the menu with ESC and for a reboot type
+And now just leave the menu with "ESC" and for a reboot type

 ```
 sudo shutdown -r +0
 ```
 After a few minutes your PI should be up again and we can continue.

 We will need to download the VNC that serves as a virtual bridge to our PI display interface.
-Install and open the VNC and on the top side of the software type the hostname of our device which we previosly entered into the PuTTY is raspberrypi.local.
+Install and open the VNC and on the top side of the software type the hostname of our device which we previously entered into the PuTTY is "raspberrypi.local".
 Enter our username which is PI and password raspberry and press ok.

 ![img-description](/assets/img/posts/2023-01-09-Setup-RaspberyPi-without-monitor.md/dasdasdaaa.png)